Air conditioners are selling out fast, but these air coolers are the clever budget alternative (and still in stock)

 It's clear that we're all gearing up for the inevitable heatwave that's fast approaching.
 And with the best portable air conditioners selling out left, right and centre as lots of us scramble to beat the next heatwave, armed with the ultimate cooling gadget, it's no surprise that we're turning our sights on the next best thing: air coolers.

-To put it simply, air conditioners actively remove heat and humidity from a room, using a refrigerant and a compressor, which is why they can be bulky, on the noisier side and can be costly to run.
+The difference between an air cooler and an air conditioner is that air conditioners actively remove heat and humidity from a room, using a refrigerant and a compressor, which is why they can be bulky, on the noisier side and can be costly to run.

 Air coolers use evaporative cooling to circulate cool, moist air with ice packs.
 While they aren't as powerful as ACs, they can create a lovely, refreshing breeze.
-And this Midea air cooler unit ticks all the cooling boxes.

 midea 5L air cooler on a pink graphic background